 (9) Addressing the Accessibility of the One-Stop Delivery System for Individuals who are English Language Learners.
 Describe how the one-stop delivery system (including one-stop center operators and partners) will ensure that each one-stop center is able to meet the needs of English language learners, such as through established procedures, staff training, resources, and other materials.
-Describe how English language learners will be made aware of the opportunity to enroll and/or co-enroll in all core programs for which they are eligible.
+Describe how English language learners will be made aware of the opportunity to enroll and/or coenroll in all core programs for which they are eligible.

-Among other things, the WIOA Act establishes that accessibility is guaranteed to participants, regardless of the language in which they communicate.
-This law has been implemented in the diverse multilingual environments of the 50 states in the United States, where a wide range of languages are spoken.
-In the case of Puerto Rico, although there is a need to provide services in different languages, the established public policy requires that the official languages in which agencies and instrumentalities must offer services and access to information be Spanish and English.
+The WIOA Act establishes, among other things, that accessibility is guaranteed to participants regardless of the language in which they communicate.
+This law is enacted in the existing multilingualism in the 50 states of the United States, where the variety of languages is very diverse.
+In the case of Puerto Rico, although there is a need to provide services in different languages, established public policy requires that the official languages in which agencies and instrumentalities must offer services and access to information are Spanish and English.

-To comply with both the Public Policy established in the document entitled Transparency and Disclosure Requirement (Sunshine Provision) of the activities of local boards under the Workforce Innovation and Opportunity Act (DDEC-WIOA-01 -2021), effective April 8, 2021, by the Government of Puerto Rico, as well as the regulations established in the WIOA law and the Executive Order on Diversity, Equity, Inclusion, and Accessibility in the Federal Workforce, we developed the following actions to achieve the following important objectives:
+In order to comply with both, the Public Policy established in the document entitled, Transparency and Disclosure Requirement (Sunshine Provision) of the activities of local boards under the Workforce Innovation and Opportunity Act (DDEC-WIOA-01 -2021), effective April 8, 2021, by the Government of Puerto Rico, as well as the regulations established in the WIOA law and the Executive Order on Diversity, Equity, Inclusion, and Accessibility in the Federal Workforce, we develop below the actions to follow to achieve such an important objective: